jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 description: "A quick reflection on a number of different branching strategies in GIT."
 ---

-Branching is usually a pretty simple topic in GIT.
-Last year on my blog I wrote several posts on GIT.
-This year I decided I wanted to expand and reflect on lessons I've learned on the process and architecture side of software development than just simple how-tos.

-I've had to go through this process so many times of asking, "What branching strategy should I use for this project?"
-Writing them down on a blog post would help organize my thoughts.

-There are several great branching strategies out there that handle common scenarios for organizations.
-I'm going to highlight a few of the main strategies I've used in the past that have worked out well for me and a few that are popular.

-Now, for any given branching strategy you can find posts of people who dislike it or don't use it.
-However, I'm more pragmatic in my approach.
-This is really just a story of what I've used in the past and an index of what's out there.
+In the past, I have written several [posts about GIT on my blog](https://www.honlsoft.com/tag/git).
+Specifically, I want to reflect on the lessons I have learned while trying to determine the appropriate branching strategy for various projects.

+Over the years, I have had to make this decision numerous times and realized that documenting my experiences would help me better organize my thoughts.
+In this blog post, I plan to highlight a few of the main branching strategies I have utilized in the past, along with some popular ones that I have come across.

+While there may be criticisms of specific branching strategies, I approach the topic in a pragmatic manner.
+This is merely a compilation of my experiences and a reference for those seeking guidance on the topic.
-There are several great branching models out there, as I urge teams when embarking on a new project or moving to GIT, rely on the experience of those who have been there before.
+As I urge teams embarking on new projects or transitioning to GIT, it is crucial to rely on the experience of those who have gone before them.

-GIT is a very powerful tool with many capabilities.
+Ultimately, GIT is a robust tool with numerous capabilities.
-Using them appropriately based on experience is crucial to have a healthy development workflow.
+Utilizing them appropriately, based on experience, is crucial for establishing a healthy development workflow.

 # What is Branching

-Branching is really about isolating changes until they are ready to be integrated with other changes.
+Branching is a fundamental technique used in source control to isolate changes until they are ready to be integrated with other changes.
+In a previous post on branching, I discussed the superior lightweight nature of GIT branching, which enables the creation of branches even for the smallest changes.

 In [previous post on branching](../2022/2022-10-13-branching-in-git.md), I discussed how GIT branching is super lightweight and so branches can be used for even the smallest changes.

-Branching is really powerful, but has the downside of increasing difficulty of integrating with the rest of the code base if the branch is long-lived.
+While branching is a powerful tool, it can increase the difficulty of integrating with the rest of the code base if the branch is long-lived.
-Managing it effectively is key to keeping software teams running effectively.
+Therefore, effective management of branching is crucial to ensure that software teams operate effectively.
-The rest of this post focuses on a few of these key branching strategies.
+This post will focus on several key branching strategies to achieve this goal.

 ## Feature Branching and GitHub Flow

-A common pattern will be to create a branch for an issue or task and commit all the changes needed for that task.
+A widely used approach is to create a branch for a particular issue or task and then commit all the changes required for that task.
-Once the task is done, and a code review is performed, perhaps some automated testing is run on the individual branch.
+Once the task is completed, a code review is conducted, and automated testing may be performed on the individual branch.
-Once it has completed quality gates, it is merged into another branch with other developers changes.
+After the branch passes the quality gates, it is merged into another branch that contains other developers' changes.

-It works very well for small projects and small repositories.
-In general, I use this strategy unless I need a more stringent release practices.
+This method is particularly effective for small projects and repositories, and it is generally my preferred strategy unless more stringent release practices are required.

-This pattern is often built off of to build more complex branching strategies like GitFlow and Trunk-based development.
+This pattern often serves as the foundation for more complex branching strategies, such as GitFlow and Trunk-based development, or it may be concealed within them.
-Or - you can find this branching strategy hidden inside.

 [Atlassian has a great resource describing feature branching and some other branching strategies.](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

 This works extremely well when an organization is able to have ephemeral environments and especially during container development.